dustinpfister/blog_posts/_posts/canvas-example-particles-search-destroy-and-spawn.md

 layout: post
 categories: canvas
 id: 645
-updated: 2020-05-17 15:39:11
+updated: 2020-05-17 15:48:18
-version: 1.16
+version: 1.17
 ---

 For todays [canvas example](/2020/03/23/canvas-example/) post I thought I would make a simple example that is some display objects moving around a canvas some of which are destroyed by others, and they just keep spawning back.
-There will be just two types of display objects one of which is none, and the other is a hunter.
-Hunters will hurt non hunter display objects, and any display object that will have zero hit points will be purged from a pool of display objects.
-There will also be a simple method for spawning display objects back into the pool of display objects.
+There will be just two types of display objects one of which is none, and the other is a hunter type.
+Hunters will hurt non hunter display objects, and any display object that will have zero hit points will be purged from the pool of display objects.
+There will also be a simple method for spawning display objects back into the pool of display objects or in other words a spawn method of sorts.

 So this canvas example will just be an exercise of many aspects of canvas projects that has to do with just spawning, and purging display objects from a pool.
-In addition it is a basic exercise of primitive AI also when it comes to how the hunters, and also how non hunters behave.
+This is a task that comes up in one form or another for all kinds of game projects.
+In addition it is also a basic exercise of creating a primitive AI when it comes to how the hunters, and also how non hunters behave.
+For now i will be keeping that stupid simple, however that is yet another part of this project that I intend to make a focal point of sorts if I keep working on it.

 <!-- more -->